Health and Safety

 We invest in accreditation because our children deserve the best.

 Camp Eagle Ridge boasts one of the highest staff retention rates in the United States!
 Most of our counselors have years of experience.
 Almost all of our staff were once campers at Eagle Ridge themselves and succeeded in our Counselor-In-Training and Junior Counselor programs.
 Our staff receives specialized training in child development, lesson planning, risk management, counseling, emergency procedures, water safety and much more!

 Our instructors also receive training in their areas of expertise such as lifeguarding, rock climbing, archery instruction, sailing, paddling and coaching.
 Our counselors are chosen on the basis of their character, ability to be a role model, teaching skills and ability to help young people develop into successful adults.

 We have a full time Health Manager on site and every counselor is certified in CPR and First Aid.
-Our Director is an American Red Cross First Aid, CPR and AED Instructor.
+Our Health Manager is an American Red Cross First Aid, CPR and AED Instructor.